Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 You Don’t Have to Rush

 I’ve seen some people have a sudden moment of faith where everything clicks.
 Others take years of gentle wondering before they feel ready to reach for God.
-Both ways are holy—and I want you to know, your way is holy too.
+Both ways are holy.

 Taste and See